mfhughes128/morseIO/README.md

 # morseIO
-Morse code encoder and decoder library
+Morse code encoder and decoder library based on MorseEnDecode library from raronzen@gmail.com.